 1. What is the maximum class size?

 Lots of centres say they have small groups, but the definition of ‘small’ can vary from centre to centre.
-Some believe that 4-8 is a small group, others think that 20+ is a small group.
-So, make sure you ask….and don’t be fobbed off with the suggestion that it varies, ask for the maximums!
+So, make sure you ask the study centre if they cap numbers (and what that cap is) on the course you are interested in!

 2. Will I complete one module at a time?